scaffoldly/procfiled/README.md

 # Procfiled [![Build Status](https://github.com/scaffoldly/procfiled/actions/workflows/ci.yml/badge.svg)](https://github.com/scaffoldly/procfiled/actions)

-Procfiled is a Node.js process manager for Procfile-based applications, inspired by the popular [Foreman](http://ddollar.github.com/foreman/) tool.
+Procfiled is a Node.js process manager for Procfile-based applications, inspired by the popular [Foreman](http://ddollar.github.com/foreman/) tool and forked from [node-foreman](https://github.com/strongloop/node-foreman).

 > Procfiled is a manager for Procfile-based applications.
 > Its aim is to abstract away the details of the Procfile